 This way you can check each slip as they arrive which will also allow you to stay in control.
 Don't ever neglect this small detail and don't wait until the last minute before you leave the bar as your worst nightmare could easily become a reality.

 Never drop your guard for a second.
 Always ask a girl how much her drink will cost.
-Usually the answer will be "same as yours".
+Usually, the answer will be "same as yours".
 However, don't be fooled by this statement.
 Ask again until you are one hundred and ten percent sure.
 If the going gets rough, get tough and ask for the mamasan to help out.
-You'll recognize her immediately.
-She's the one with a wart on her nose.
+You'll recognise her immediately.
+She'd be the one with a wart on her nose.